-Unfortunately healthcare marketing challenges can be elusive and difficult to spot, and in many cases, facilities break the rules without even realizing.
-Everything seems to be going fine, so they assume it really is – until they wind up sued or fined.
+Unfortunately, healthcare marketing challenges can be elusive and difficult to spot, and in many cases, facilities break the rules without even realizing it.
+Everything seems to be going fine, so they assume it is – until they wind up sued or fined.

 This isn’t designed to frighten you off of digital marketing; rather, it’s a cautionary note to go into it with your eyes open.
 Special challenges around privacy, location, and regulations are always present.

 Think about it this way: it’s often easy to create a digital ad for individuals seeking a primary care provider in your local hometown, city, or even state.
 Fine-tuning the target audience for cardiology or cancer care?
 That ramps up the difficulty significantly because targeting patients with certain conditions is considered a form of discrimination.

 Add to this the lack of ability to pry into someone’s personal history (HIPAA laws always come first) and most healthcare facilities are forced to cast a wider net.
 Insurance network limitations further limit conversions.